OpenPaymentNetwork/FerlySite/backend/Sphinx/card.rst

     :<json string pin:
         Required.
 The new pin to use at point of sale during redemption.

+    :statuscode 200:
+        **If successful, the response body is a JSON object with no attributes:**

+        **If unsuccessful, the response body is a JSON object with one of the following attributes:**
+            ``invalid``
+                A string explaining why the input was invalid.
+            ``error``
+                A string explaining the error that occured.

 .. _Suspend Card:

 Suspend Card